 “I would actually.”
 She snapped, and his eyes hardened in return.

 “Now’s not the time.”
-Donneric said, “How are we going to deal with this creature?”
-His eyes darting towards Malcolm.
+Donneric said.
+“How are we going to deal with this creature?”
+His eyes darted towards Malcolm.

 Malcolm nodded, closing his eyes and muttering under his breath.